Frequently Asked Questions

 You may join the NROTC unit as part of the College Program.
 The College Program provides no monetary benefits but you would participate fully in the unit.
 You will not be adversely ranked against scholarship students.
 You must submit the following forms in person to the NROTC Office in Reckord Armory.

-Currently accepting applications for Fall 2021 on a rolling basis.
-All applicants for Fall 2021 should indicate their interest to the unit (via email at navalrotc@umd.edu).
+Currently accepting applications for Spring 2025 on a rolling basis.
+All applicants for Spring 2025 should indicate their interest to the unit (via email at navalrotc@umd.edu).
 However, you should submit all application materials as early as possible to be given priority consideration for the program.

 You can apply to join the unit while enrolled (as a full time, on campus, undergraduate-seeking student) at UMD with two or more years until graduation.
 If you are graduating within the next two years, you should explore a commission through the Officer Candidate School.